 These are all excellent reasons to buy a Japanese rice cooker, especially if you've always struggled to make rice without one.
 But do you really need one?

-Why Buy a Japanese Rice Cooker (Do You Really Need One)?
+Why Buy a Micom Japanese Rice Cooker (Do You Really Need One)?

-If you make rice infrequently (say 4-6 times a year), you can probably get by with a sauce pan, a microwave rice cooker or an inexpensive traditional rice cooker (under $50).
+If you make rice infrequently (say a few times a year), you can probably get by with a sauce pan, a microwave rice cooker or an inexpensive traditional rice cooker (under $50).

-For most people, the confidence that comes from a good rice maker, plus the set-and-forget functionality that allows you to work on other tasks while the rice cooks, is well worth the price.
-You need only decide how much you want to spend (or: how important is perfect rice?).
+For most people, the confidence that comes from a good rice maker, plus the set-and-forget functionality that allows you to work on other tasks while the rice cooks, is worth the price.

 People in cultures that eat a lot of rice like the Japanese, Chinese, and Koreans think nothing about investing in a high-end rice cooker.

-The bottom line is that a Japanese rice cooker makes cooking rice a simple task, and it frees you up to focus on other things.
-Only you can decide how important this is to you, and how much you want to spend for it.
+The bottom line is that a micom Japanese rice cooker makes cooking rice a simple task, and it frees you up to focus on other things.
+Only you can decide how important this is to you, and how much you want to spend for the convenience.

 Why Are Japanese Rice Cookers So Expensive?

-The least expensive Japanese rice cooker we've seen is about $80.
-That's almost twice the cost of a traditional rice cooker.
+The least expensive micom Japanese rice cooker we've seen is about $80.
+That's at least twice the cost of a traditional rice cooker.
 Why are they so expensive?

 Another reason is that Japanese rice cookers tend to be very well made.
 The Japanese and Koreans take their rice seriously.
 Companies like Zojorushi and Cuckoo have excellent reputations for high quality products.